Discus Photo sequence

 Photos 9 & 10

-Note how Schmidt has arrived in the centre of the circle when greater range (Photo 9) - not only with the discus held high and back but also leaning over the right leg.
+Note how Schmidt has arrived in the circle's centre with a more excellent range (Photo 9) - with the discus held high and back and leaning over the right leg.

-Shoulders are facing to the rear and held horizontal with the left arm to the rear (Photo 9).
+Shoulders faced the rear and were held horizontal with the left arm to the rear (Photo 9).

 Picture 10